AugustanaCSC305Fall24/BitternRepo/README.md

 ## Overview

-The Bittern Project is a Java-based application that simulates a radio communication system.
+The Bittern Project is a Java-based application that simulates the HAM radio communication system.
 It includes features such as chat messaging, Morse code translation, white noise generation, and bot interactions.

 ## Features